-In this tutorial we will show you how to install and configuration of Nextcloud on your Ubuntu 16.04 server.
-For those of you who didn’t know, Nextcloud is open source self-hosted file sync and share application (Calendar, Contacts, Documents, Email, and more).
-The developers at Nextcloud are doing their best to give the users a more secure platform, fewer bugs and overall a better product.
+In this tutorial, we will show you how to install and configuration of Nextcloud on your Ubuntu 16.04 server.
+For those of you who didn’t know, Nextcloud is an open source self-hosted file sync and share application (Calendar, Contacts, Documents, Email, and more).
+The developers at Nextcloud are doing their best to give the users a more secure platform, fewer bugs, and overall a better product.

 Install Nextcloud on Ubuntu 16.04

 Step 1.
 First, make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.

 Step 2.
 Install LAMP (Linux, Apache, MariaDB, PHP) server.

 A Ubuntu 16.04 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.
 Also, install all required PHP modules:

 apt-get install php7.0 libapache2-mod-php7.0 php7.0-mbstring php7.0-curl php7.0-zip php7.0-gd php7.0-mysql php7.0-mcrypt